demandchain/developer.offerengine.com/content/v3/get_deals.md

 sort_order
 : _Integer_ The order of the item in the list.

+quantity_remaining
+: _Integer_ The total number of items remaining.

 Options will also include the following columns if the same columns are included for the deal.
 Although the column names are the same, the values in the options are independent of the deal and may be the same or different.